-In order to qualify for a loan under the Minnesota Emerging Entrepreneur Loan Program (ELP), businesses must be based in Minnesota and majority owned and operated by one or more Minnesota residents who are minorities, low-income persons, women, veterans and/or persons with disabilities.
+In order to qualify for an ELP loan businesses must be based in Minnesota and majority owned and operated by one or more Minnesota residents who are minorities, low-income persons, women, veterans and/or persons with disabilities.

 The program will finance a variety of start-up and expansion costs, including normal expenses such as machinery and equipment, inventory and receivables, working capital, new construction, renovation, and site acquisition.
 Financing of existing debt is not permitted.